Tsiroto/react25/README.md

 - **Why it's used:**
   - Simplifies the workflow by letting you start both frontend and backend (or other processes) together with a single command, making development faster and more convenient.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Add new JavaScript or React examples
-- Improve existing code
-- Enhance documentation
-- Fix bugs

 ## 📄 License